sleep-written/esm-cjs-dual-template/README.md

-# ESM Template
+# ESM/CJS dual package template

-This repository is a template to make pure ESM projects using typescript.
-It contains the minimun required packages to work, to test and to deploy.
+This repository is a template to make NPM packages in __ESM__ and __CommonJS__.
+This repositoy includes:
+- The configuration files required and ready to develop in.
+- Output in ESM and CommonJS.
+- Unit testing.

 ## Dependencies

 - __[typescript](https://www.npmjs.com/package/typescript)__: The language server and CLI for typescript.
-- __[esno](https://www.npmjs.com/package/esno)__: A package to execute TS files without transpile.
+- __[ts-node](https://www.npmjs.com/package/ts-node)__: A package to execute TS files without transpile.
 - __[ava](https://www.npmjs.com/package/ava)__: Unit testing with native support to ESM.

-## How to start
+## How to begin

 First install the dependencies:
 ```bash